 Prescription and non-prescription medicine, groceries, and gasoline are all tax-exempt.

-The District of Columbia Department of Revenue has also published a comprehensive guide to sales tax which includes services that are exempt from sales tax.
+Washington D.C.
+Department of Revenue has also published a comprehensive guide to sales tax which includes services that are exempt from sales tax.
 You can find this list in Section H.

 Digital Goods or Services